-k.
+L. k.
 Pesticides

 For the purposes of this document, pesticides are defined to include insecticides, herbicides, rodenticides, fungicides, piscicides and all other economic poisons.
-An economic poison is any substance intended to prevent, repel, destroy, or mitigate the damage from insects, rodents, predatory animals, bacteria, fungi or weeds capable of infesting or harming vegetation, humans, or animals.
+An economic poison is any substance intended to prevent, repel, destroy, or mitigate the damage from insects, rodents, predatory animals, bacteria, fungimixture of substances (such as an insecticide, fungicide, rodenticide, or weeds capable herbicide) for control of infesting plants or harming vegetation, humansanimals that have economic significance as pests (as in agriculture, industry, or animals.households).